otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Prekey Messages (DATA)
    All 'N' Prekey Messages serialized according to OTRv4 specification.

-K (BYTE)
-   The number of Client Profiles present in this message.
-If there are none, the value is zero.

-Client Profiles (CLIENT-PROF)
+Client Profile (CLIENT-PROF)
-  All 'K' Client Profiles created as described in the section "Creating a Client Profile" of the OTRv4 specification.
+  The Client Profiles created as described in the section "Creating a Client Profile" of the OTRv4 specification.
 This value is optional.

 J (BYTE)